mmguinness/CV/README.md

 | [Tech](#tech) | [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies) |

-Full-stack software developer and recent graduate of [Makers Academy](https://makers.tech/about-us/) coding bootcamp.
-After spending ten years working in the construction industry, I have embarked on a new path to develop my coding skills and build something completely different.

-The expertise I developed as an architect, that I bring with me to my new role include creativity, problem solving, teamwork, collaboration, strong visual communication skills and experience bringing complex projects from beginning to end.

-I'm looking for a junior software development role in an agile team where I can further develop my skill set and build simple, clean code with a company who are passionate about what they do.
+Enthusiastic junior developer with a **passion for building things**.
+I bring project planning, requirements analysis, critical thinking and iterative work methods from my previous **training in architecture**.
+This combined with my experience working and having to effectively communicate and collaborate with others on **complex projects**, makes me an efficient and adaptable coder.
+Motivated to learn and excel at building simple, clean code into **software that delights**, with a company who are passionate about what they do.

+Recent graduate of [Makers Academy](https://makers.tech/about-us/) coding bootcamp.

 ## Tech Experience

-Makers Academy **12 week immersive full-stack engineering bootcamp** with a strong focus on:
+Makers Academy **16 week immersive full-stack engineering bootcamp** with a strong focus on:

-- Self-learning
 - Language agnostic process for learning
 - Software craftsmanship: SOLID, OPP, TDD, BDD
 - Group projects & pair programming
 - Coding reviews - live tech test of TDD process
 - Agile methodologies and XP values
-- Curiosity and a growth mindset
+- Self-learning, curiosity and a growth mindset

+Languages: _Ruby, JavaScript, SQL, HTML, CSS & React Library_
+Testing: _Rspec, Capybara, Jest, Cypress_
+Development _Frameworks: Sinatra, NodeJS, Express_

 ## Projects